DV

 What is the difference between DGRW and SCHD?

-DGRW (WisdomTree U.S. Quality Dividend Growth Fund) tracks Basket (WisdomTree U.S. Dividend Growth Fund stocks) with a basket approach, while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
+DGRW (WisdomTree U.S. Quality Dividend Growth Fund) tracks Basket (WisdomTree U.S. Dividend Growth Fund stocks), while SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index.
 They are issued by WisdomTree and Schwab respectively.

 Can I hold both DGRW and SCHD?